enrperes/obsidianVault/Computer Networks.md

 #### 1-Physical
 Responsable for the connection (physical or wireless) between network nodes.
 It defines the connections between the devices and is responsable for transmission of raw data.
+Digital data is converted into an analog signal (signaling).
+Voltage difference for cables or electromagnetic waves at specific frequency.

 #### 2-Data-link
 Estabilishes a connection between two nodes on a network.
 Breaks packets into frames and sends them from source to destination.
 LLC (Logical-link-control) identifies network protocols, performs error checking and MAC (Media Access Control): uses MAC addresses to connect devices and define permissions to send and receive data.
+MAC Address: every network device has one (Hardware based) Used within a local area network (LAN).
+IP address belongs to layer 3, can be used between remote devices.
+Also checks if there are errors.
+(CRC)

 #### 3-Network
 Breaks up segments into network packets and reassembles them on the receiving end.
 It uses network addresses (IP) to route packets to the destination node.
 #### 4-Transport